052223-java-angular/notes/onboarding.md

 ## Step 6: Get Postman
 Postman is a popular collaboration platform for API development and testing.
 Please download and install Postman from the official Postman website.
 This tool will assist you in testing and documenting APIs.

+## Step 7: Install Git
+Git is a distributed version control system widely used for source code management.
+Please install Git on your machine by following the instructions provided on the official Git website.

-## Step 7: Test your setup
+## Step 8: Test your setup
-To ensure that all the tools are installed correctly, please verify that you can open your chosen IDE, run Java programs using Java 17, and launch Docker, DBeaver, and Postman without any issues.
+To ensure that all the tools are installed correctly, please verify the following:
+- Open your chosen IDE and confirm Java 17 is set as the default JDK.
+- Open a terminal or command prompt and run the following commands:
+  - `java --version` (Ensure it displays the installed Java version, i.e., Java 17)
+  - `git --version` (Ensure it displays the installed Git version)
+  - `mvn --version` (Ensure it displays the installed Maven version)
+- Launch Docker, DBeaver, and Postman without any issues.

 ## Additional Resources
 Feel free to explore the following resources to familiarize yourself with the tools and technologies we use: